Monday, September 30, 2013

 Nominees: As Good as It Gets, The Full Monty, Good Will Hunting, L.A.
 Confidential

 This is another superlative year at the movies - From Atom Egoyan's solemn tragedy The Sweet Hereafter to Christopher Guest's classic comedy Waiting for Guffman.
 Not only that, but James Brooks actually made a movie I liked.
-While I hated his Terms of Endearment and was cool towards Broadcast News, I dug As Good as It Gets, which features a hilarious idiosyncratic performance from Jack Nicholson.
+While I didn't care his Terms of Endearment and was cool towards Broadcast News, I dug As Good as It Gets, which features a hilarious idiosyncratic performance from Jack Nicholson.

 I thought Titanic was a decent flick, not the best of the year, but decent.
 I see it as the Gone with the Wind of its time and don't have a problem with it winning.
 Though for me it was a 2-horse race between L.A.
 Confidential and Princess Mononoke.